hughbien/notebook/khan_academy_statistics.md

 The x-axis is number of shots made and the y-axis is the probability.

 This probability distribution is based on a 30% free throw percentage.
-If we changed it to 50%, we get a nice symmetrical bell cruve.
+If we changed it to 50%, we get a nice symmetrical bell curve.
 If you change the free throw percentage to 80%, you'll see the peak shift to the right.

 Expected Value E(X)